-In Santa Barbara County, "Operation Medicine Cabinet" provides safe disposal of unwanted prescription and over-the-counter household medications.
+In Santa Barbara County, "MED-Project" provides safe disposal of unwanted prescription and over-the-counter household medications.
 You can place medicines in a baggie and recycle the containers, or keep medications in their original containers but remove or scratch out all personal information.

 It is illegal to place sharps or sharps containers in trash or recycling containers.